Faizgeeky/SE_Task/README.md

 ## Install Pandas and Scikit learn module
 ### Step1
 	!pip install pandas

 	!pip install scikit-learn

 ### Step2
 Open Prompt and run command

 	!python SpamFilter.py

 ### Step3
-It will ask for message to enter
+It will ask you to enter a message.

 	Please enter your Message :- $message

 ### Step4
-It will show wheater it is Spam or Not Spam
+It will show wheater it is

+	Spam/Not Spam